Please reach out if you have any questions about accommodations and services offered:

 USF St. Petersburg campus is an exciting, welcoming and supporting environment where students needing accommodations are recognized and valued.
 Faculty and staff work hard so students can take part in all aspects of university life to the greatest extent possible.
 Our campus is naturally suited to meet the needs of people requiring accommodations, while serving as a beautiful backdrop for a community where all students can learn and meet others.

 USF St. Petersburg campus, located on Bayboro Harbor in downtown St. Petersburg, is architecturally friendly for students with various accommodation needs.
-Accessible classroom and library buildings are in close proximity and are ideal for even the most severe handicaps.
+Accessible classroom and library buildings are in close proximity and are ideal for all students.
 Covered walkways connecting most buildings keep you shaded and dry.
 Mild climate and flat terrain make traveling around campus easy and comfortable all year round.
 Nearby medical, shopping and entertainment facilities offer the opportunity to reach your educational goals in an atmosphere conducive to the development of independence and self-reliance.

 The University of South Florida does not have special admission programs for students needing accessibility-related assistance and does not make pre-admission inquiries regarding accommodation needs.
 If you do not meet minimum admission requirements, you may request special consideration based on your needs and any extenuating circumstances.